-Last year my friend Andy La Pointe, Career Development Specialist and Challenge course facilitator at You Inc. a Therapeutic Youth program in Massachusetts shared that he had been inspired after one of our workshops on processing/reflection tools.
-When he walked by a stack of keyboards in the recycle bin it sparked an idea.
+In 2009 my friend Andy La Pointe, Career Development Specialist and Challenge course facilitator at You Inc. a Therapeutic Youth program in Massachusetts shared that he had been inspired after one of our workshops on processing/reflection tools and conversation about upcycling and recycling various props for facilitation.
+After our session at his school, he walked by a stack of keyboards in the recycle bin and it sparked an idea.

-When I arrived at his site for another workshop he handed me a bag filled with the pieces of the keyboard that he had recycled stating, “I bet these would be interesting to try with a group”.
+When I arrived at his site for another workshop the following week, he handed me a bag filled with the pieces of the keyboard that he had recycled stating, “I bet these would be interesting to try with a group”.

 We tried them that day with his colleagues.
 After engaging in a problem-solving activity we asked group members to choose a key that represented their role in the process.
 I was impressed with the conversation the keys initiated and the connections group members made to various keys.
 It can be surprising where conversations can go with such a simple tool.